jacobdjwilson/Reference-Material/Self-Certification/Questionnaire/ISO5230-2020/en/OpenChain Self-Certification Questionnaire 2021-11-26.md

 -   Do you have a documented procedure for identifying, tracking and archiving information about the open source components in a Supplied Software release?

--   Do you have open source component records for the Supplied Software which demonstrate the documented procedure was properly followed?
+-   Do you have open source component records for the Supplied Software which demonstrate the documented procedure was properly followed on the following topics?

+    -	Minimum component record detail expected for open source license use cases.

+    -	The implications of failing to achieve documented record detail of Supplied Software.

 -   Do you have a documented procedure that covers these common open source license use cases for open source components in the Supplied Software?